 But, meditation goes far deeper than just relaxation.
-Meditation can bring clarity and understanding in the mind.
-This clarity and understanding have the effect of uprooting all the seeds of negative mental state thus making it a natural relief for stress and anxiety.
+Meditation can bring clarity and understanding to the mind.
+This clarity and understanding have the effect of uprooting all the seeds of negative mental states thus making it a natural relief for stress and anxiety.

 This study presented some conclusions about the effectiveness of mindfulness meditation in this regard.

 If you want to learn it online, I highly recommend this course.